An image of factors to consider when personalizing your sales cadence

 • Timelines for the next steps

 The content is the aspect of your outreach that benefits the most from personalization.
-Just ensure that while it can be different to some extent, it should not stray too much from the brand identity.
+Just ensure that while it can be different to some extent, it maintains alignment with your brand identity.

 Offer more value through outreach